 Upon Father Trettel’s retirement in 1965, Father Patrick Maher came to Saint Benedict’s.
 Many changes in the liturgy of the Catholic Church had taken place since 1963 and the Vatican Council II.
 Father Maher, who was named a Monsignor shortly after his arrival here, had the responsibility of implementing these changes.
 Masses began to be said in English and with the priest facing the congregation.
 Parishioners were asked to take an active part in the liturgy as lectors and Eucharistic Ministers, and a parish senate was established.
 It was quite a change for the parish and not without its upsets, but the people of Saint Benedict’s soon came to enjoy and rejoice more fully in their religious “duties.”

 On a more somber note, Guernsey Catholic Central closed its doors in 1983.
-Enrollment had fallen from 160 students to about 80 in 1963, and the school had placed great financial burdens on the three parishes.
+Enrollment had fallen from its peak of 160 students to about 80 in 1983, and the school had placed great financial burdens on the three parishes.
 The time of Catholic high school education in Guernsey County ended after 58 years.

 Monsignor Maher celebrated the 40th anniversary of his priesthood on June 14, 1987.
 He continued to encourage spiritual growth in his parishioners, particularly through the “Christ Renews His Parish” program.
 Monsignor retired to his native Ireland in 1991.
 He remained Pastor Emeritus of the parish and returned to celebrate his 50th Jubilee on June 1, 1997, as part of our centennial year observance.
 He died on July 9, 2001, and was buried in his parish church in Ireland.